Learning Center

 A five-year structural warranty on a massage chair means the manufacturer has committed to supporting parts and repair labor for five years.
 That requires domestic parts inventory, trained service technicians, and a logistics network to get replacement components to buyers across the country.
 For brands like Luraco (US-assembled in Texas) and Osaki (US-based distribution with parts warehouses), this infrastructure is a real ongoing cost that is built into the chair price.

 Chairs that are significantly cheaper often have shorter warranty terms and less parts availability.
-When the control board fails at year three on a $1,500 chair, the replacement part often does not exist or costs a significant fraction of a new chair.
+When the control board fails at year three on an entry-tier chair, the replacement part often does not exist or costs a significant fraction of a new chair.
 The embedded warranty cost in a premium chair is, in part, protection against that outcome.

 Japanese manufacturing commands a genuine premium